 2. The expenditure of the office remained constant for the last 6 months but the profit rose by almost 25%.

-3. There was a 15% drop in the ratio of student enrollment in this University.
+3. There was a 15% drop in the ratio of student enrollment at this University.

 4. The population of the country remained almost the same as it was 2 years ago.